Creality K3 & KliTek: Specs, Release Date & Community Reaction (2026)

 • Replacing a KliTek nozzle assembly costs a fraction of a rival tool head, roughly a quarter.
 The K3’s own price isn’t out yet.

 When Creality first teased the word “KliTek,” nobody could say what it actually was.
 A banner, a slogan, and a strange name.
 That was it.
+If you’re shopping rather than upgrading, here’s which Creality to buy.

 That changed on May 30.
 Creality dropped a full launch video, and the guesswork turned into a spec sheet.
 KliTek is real.
 It works on camera, and the headline trick is one makers have wanted for years.